| Empirical Evidence for the Reality of

 with little or no cognitive understanding about our new state of being

+and its resonance.
 For - in the end - one’s

 cognitive acceptance or denial of an afterlife possibility will directly